This article explains GNOME Extensions and how to install, configure, and remove them from your Linux system easily.

 How to Install GNOME Shell Extensions

 The easiest way to install GNOME extensions is via your web browser.
-GNOME project has an official website dedicated to extensions:
+The GNOME project has an official website dedicated to extensions: https://extensions.gnome.org.

-You can find, install, and manage your extensions on this website itself right from your browser.
-However, to control GNOME Shell extensions using web browser, you must install GNOME Shell integration that consists of two parts:
+You can find, install, and manage your extensions from this website itself right from your browser.
+However, for this to happen, you must have two components preinstalled on your Linux system:

 - Native Host Connector

-Because the GNOME Extensions website uses special plugin functionality, you must access it using the Mozilla Firefox or Google Chrome web browser.
+Because the GNOME Extensions website uses special add-on functionality, you must access it using Mozilla Firefox, Google Chrome, Chromium, Vivaldi, or Microsoft Edge web browser.

-Keep in mind, that Ubuntu 21.10 recently moved to default browser Firefox as Snap.
-Due to the fact that Snap packages runs in sandbox by design, they do not have access to the underlying desktop environment.
-This prevents management of GNOME Extensions.
-But don’t worry, you could just use Google Chrome or even Microsoft Edge.
+Remember that Ubuntu 21.10 and its subsequent versions switched to the default browser Firefox as Snap.
+And because Snap packages run in a sandbox by design, unfortunately, they do not have access to the underlying desktop environment.

 Clicking the link above will open a new tab in Google Chrome.
-Hit the “Add to Chrome” button.
+Next, hit the “Add to Chrome” button.

 You will be asked to confirm that you want to add the extension to Chrome.
-Click the “Add extension” button.
+Then, click the “Add extension” button.